niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 The new diagram shows some increase on both sides, and a little increase in overlap as well - but the change is not very dramatic.

 So which words are found on the literary side that only appear in MWEs known from lexical sources?
 We can easily find those by subtracting `lit_words_s2` from `lit_words_s3`.
-It turns out there are about thirty such words, most of them appearing just once
+It turns out there are about thirty such words, most of them appearing just once or a few times.

 ```
 {'ašrinna[object]n',